CALL NOW! 210-308-6448

 Division of Military Pensions and Benefits

-As per the USFSPA, eligibility for division of military pensions, health benefits, or base privileges generally adheres to the 20-20 rule.
-This rule stipulates an overlap of a 20-year marriage with 20 years of military service.
-To receive a portion of military retired pay, the non-military spouse must ensure the marriage lasted at least 10 years overlapping with 10 years of creditable military service.
+Eligibility for dividing military pensions and benefits typically follows the 20-20 rule, which requires a 20-year marriage to coincide with 20 years of military service.
+To receive a portion of military retired pay, the non-military spouse must have a marriage lasting at least 10 years that overlaps with 10 years of military service.

 Child Custody and Visitation for Military Families

 Child custody and visitation are another crucial facet of military divorces.
-The Texas Family Code provides for the arrangement of child custody when a military parent is deployed, mobilized, or transferred for temporary duty at a significant distance from home.
-Service members are advised to prepare a family care plan that details who will care for their children during their absence due to deployment or relocation.
+The Texas Family Code enables military parents to arrange child custody when they are deployed, mobilized, or transferred for temporary duty at a significant distance from home.
+Service members should prepare a family care plan that specifies who will care for their children during their absence due to deployment or relocation.

 Under Texas law, there is a strong presumption in favor of granting joint custody, ensuring that children have regular contact with both parents after a military divorce.
 Additionally, military families in Texas may require creative custody arrangements, like allowing service members to spend their entire leave with their children on short notice.